Wierzbowsky/SVI-328_Cartridge/readme.txt

 ------------------------------------------------
-SVI-328 Multi-Game Cartridge V1
+SVI-328 Multi-Game Cartridge V1 & V2
 Copyright (C) Kamil Karimov (Caro) http://caro.su
 ------------------------------------------------

-WARNING!
-The cartridge is inserted with its component side facing outwards!
-Check the "inserted.jpg" file to see the proper way of inserting the cartridge.

-The multi-game cartridge was designed by the Russian hardware developer Kamil Karimov.
+The multi-game cartridges were designed by the Russian hardware developer Kamil Karimov.
 The project is open-source, but the commercial usage is not allowed.
 A brief description of the project can be found here: